linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 27 Market for Asset Backed Securities.md

 - The abuses and problems associated with securitization identified by the global financial crisis were addressed in the United States by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which required the SEC to adopt several rules regarding securitization.
 - In addition to the opportunity to raise funds at a lower cost through securitization, securitization offers corporate issuers the ability to diversify funding sources and a vehicle for transferring risk (i.e., it is a corporate risk management tool).

-# Questions

-1. How has asset securitization resulted in financial disintermediation?
-2. Why is the entity seeking to raise funds through a securitization referred to as the "seller" or the "originator"?
-3. What is a special-purpose vehicle (SPV)?
-4. What is meant by the "servicing of loans"?
-5. What is meant by the "moral hazard" associated with the securitization of loans?
-6. What is meant by a securitization's "waterfall"?
-7. In a securitization structure, explain the following: a. first-loss piece.

-b. senior bonds.

-8. What is meant by a "senior-subordinated structure"?
-9. A financial corporation with a BBB credit rating has a consumer loan portfolio.
-An investment banker suggests that this corporation consider issuing an ABS where the collateral for the security would be the consumer loan portfolio.
-What would be the advantage of issuing an ABS rather than a corporate bond for which the consumer loan portfolio serves as collateral?
-10. In achieving the benefits associated with a securitization, why is the SPV important to the transaction?
-11. What is the difference between credit tranching and time tranching, and how are they used to create securities that are more appealing to investors?
-12. The following statement appeared in the executive summary of a report by a global joint initiative:

-The securitization and structured credit markets have become critically important to the global capital markets, and thereby also to the world economies.
-The absence of well-functioning securitization markets negatively impacts consumers, banks, issuers and investors, resulting in lower economic activity and fewer than needed new jobs being created in the future.
-The price of credit is likely to be higher for the consumer and the availability scarcer.
-Banks will no longer have a tool to reduce risk and diversify their financing sources to free up capital for other activities.
-Investors will encounter rising difficulty in gaining exposure to an asset class that has become a significant part of their portfolios.[9]

-a.
-Explain why "securitization and structured credit markets have become critically important to the global capital markets, and thereby also to the world economies."

-b.
-Explain why the "price of credit is likely to be higher for the consumer and the availability scarcer."

-c.
-Explain why banks "will no longer have a tool to reduce risk and diversify their financing sources to free up capital for other activities."

-13. The following appeared in an International Monetary Fund working paper by Miguel Segoviano, Bradley Jones, Peter Lindner, and Johannes Blankenheim:

-Securitization, like other forms of financial innovation, has costs and benefits associated with it.
-There are conditions under which securitization can be a net benefit for the financial system and vice versa.
-As such, securitization as a concept is neither inherently good nor bad per se—a point underscored by the marked variation in the performance of different classes of securitized assets during and after the global financial crisis (GFC).
-This point of departure stands in contrast to some of the more polarizing views associated with securitization, which were advanced in the aftermath of the GFC.[10]

-What are the costs associated with securitization that the quotation is referring to?

-14. In the publication cited in the previous question, the following statement appeared:

-The Originate-to-Distribute Model associated with the boom in securitization meant that originators often had little or no economic interest ("skin in the game") in the loans that were written and, therefore, did not always have a strong incentive to originate loans that borrowers could realistically repay, as long as there was a buyer for the loans.

-What is meant by the "Originate-to-Distribute Model"?

-15. When describing the response of European regulators to the abuses attributable to securitization that caused the financial crisis, Steven Schwarcz wrote: "To avoid a recurrence of the allegedly flawed originate-to-distribute model, the originator or sponsor must retain an unhedged material net economic interest in the securitization of at least  $5\%$ .
-What does this mean?
-16. Securitization plays a critical role in financial markets in terms of the functions that have historically been provided by financial intermediation.
-Explain how securitization: a. provides maturity intermediation.

-b. reduces risk through diversification.

-c. reduces the costs of transacting and information processing.

-# 17. The following quotation is from Theodor Baums:

-The slowest process of all has been the process of establishing the legal framework for securitization in individual countries.
-Those countries which have been successful in doing so have found themselves home to many special purpose vehicles issuing securities backed by assets from their own and/or foreign countries.
-Nevertheless for most countries the process has been slow up to now.[12]

-Explain what the author is referring to in the above quotation.

-1. For further discussion of the role of the trustee in a securitization, see Karen Cook and F. Jim Della Sala, "The Role of the Trustee in Asset-Backed Securities," in Handbook of Structured Financial Products, ed.
-Frank J. Fabozzi (Hoboken, NJ: John Wiley & Sons, 1998), chapter 7.
-2. Henry M. Paulson, Jr., "Current Housing and Mortgage Market Developments," speech, Georgetown University Law Center, Washington, DC, October 16, 2007, HP-612.
-3. José Manuel González-Páramo, speech, Global ABS Conference 2008, Cannes, June 1, 2008.
-4. Eiichi Sekine, Kei Kodachi, and Tetsuya Kamiyama, "The Development and Future of Securitization in Asia," Nomura Institute of Capital Markets Research, paper presented at the Fourth Annual Brookings-Tokyo Club-Wharton Conference, Washington, DC, October 16, 2008.
-5. John Walsh, speech delivered at the American Securitization Forum Annual Conference, January 24, 2012, available at http://www.occ.gov/news-issuances/speeches/2012/pub-speech-2012-11.pdf.
-6. Steven L. Schwarcz, "Securitization and Post-Crisis Financial Regulation," Cornell Law Review Online 101 (2016): 115-139. https://scholarship.law.duke.edu/faculty_scholarship/3558/.
-7. There are exemptions to the risk retention rule.
-Securitizers are not required to retain credit risk when all of the pooled assets are "qualified residential mortgages."
-The definition of a qualified residential mortgage is left to certain federal banking agencies.
-8. From p.
-50 of Toyota's 2013 Form 10-K, available at http://www toyotafinancial.com/consumer/ShowBinary/BEA\%20Repository/tfs/en_US/document/Fiscal_2013(Form_10K.pdf.
-9. Securities Industry and Financial Markets Association, American Securitization Forum, European Securitisation Forum, and Australian Securitisation Forum, "Restoring Confidence in the Securitization Markets," Executive Summary, December 3, 2008.
-10. Miguel Segoviano, Bradley Jones, Peter Lindner, and Johannes Blankenheim, "Securitization: Lessons Learned and the Road Ahead," IMF Working Paper WP/13/255 (Washington, DC: International Monetary Fund, November 2013), Introduction.
-11. Schwarcz, "Securitization and Post-Crisis Financial Regulation."
-12. Theodor Baums, "Asset Securitization in Europe," in Forum International, volume 20 (Alphen aan den Rijn, Netherlands: Kluwer Law and Taxation Publishers, 1990).